 Roy says, “If we are asked where it is that we see Jesus as the truth, we reply, Supremely on the cross of Calvary.
 There in Him we see the whole truth about sin, man, and the God with whom each of us has to do.
 The very scene that reveals the richest and sweetest grace of God towards man also reveals the starkest truth as to what man is.
 If grace flows from Calvary, so does truth, for both ‘grace and truth came by Jesus Christ’ (John 1:17).”
 The suffering that Jesus endured on the cross is hard to comprehend, especially when we realize that He went there in our place.
 Roy comments that “the Bible says He was made in ‘the likeness of sinful flesh’ (Romans 8:3), which means that He was there as an effigy of us.
 But if the moment He became that effigy, He had to cry, ‘My God, My God, why hast Thou forsaken Me?’
 (Matthew 27:46), what must God see us to be?
 It is plain that God was not forsaking the Son as the Son, He was forsaking the Son as us, whose likeness He was wearing.”

 The online edition of the 1828 Webster’s Dictionary defines effigy as “The image or likeness of a person; resemblance; representation; any substance fashioned into the shape of a person.”
 It goes on to say, “To burn or hang in effigy is to burn or hang an image or picture of the person intended to be executed, disgraced or degraded.
 In France, when a criminal cannot be apprehended, his picture is hung on a gallows or gibbet, at the bottom of which is written his sentence of condemnation.”
 Jesus didn’t hang a picture of us on the cross, instead, He Himself was hung there in our place.
+He was our sin bearer.
 He hung there as the image or picture of us.

 As I close this post, I encourage you to pray that God will continually show you how desperately you need Him.
 This is not intended to lead you into gross introspection that is unhelpful and unhealthy!
 Instead, this is intended to be a gentle, yet sober reminder of who we are without the grace of Christ.
 I am convinced that true maturity in our walk with Christ is marked by the increased recognition of our heart’s true condition without Him (see Jeremiah 17:9).
 Roy says, “You and I may give one another the impression of being earnest, godly Christians, but before the cross we have to admit that we are not that sort of person at all…These are not just pictures of what we were, but of what we still are, apart from Him.
 No matter how long we have been Christians, nor how mature we think we have become, Calvary has something fresh to show us of sin today.”